 We decided to spend the May bank holiday weekend this year in London, and we soon started craving some nature.
 We had been in Epping Forest before but with no previous research, so this time we spend some time Googling the best walks out there.
-I found the Oak Trail walk which is a decent length, so great if you want to get some exercise in.
+I found the Oak Trail walk in Epping Forest which is a decent length, so great if you want to get some exercise in.
 These are the details of the hike:

 Start & Finish: Theydon Bois tube station

 Distance: 6.6 miles/10.6 km

 The Oak Trail hike starts at Theydon Bois tube station, first up a road and then through a narrow path at the back of a line of houses.
 We did this on an unusually hot day so were wearing shorts.
 Big mistake!
 The nettles all along the walk had no mercy on us, neither did the thorns in some of the bushes.
 I wish I had taken my North Face convertible hiking pants instead.

 Past that narrow path, we walked through an open field, past cattle.
 We now needed to cross the M25.
 At this point, we were using the official map I listed above.
 It’s not great.
 Initially, we were following the green arrows but they soon became infrequent so at some point we got lost and ended up going up some stairs that lead to a door that when opened had us right in the middle of M25.
 It was a little adventure, just bear in mind there is only one crossing for the M25 which can be seen on Google Maps.
 Walk towards that one.

 After crossing the M25 we continued straight through another open field, and through a park called Bell Common up to High Road.